MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/portal-hosted.md

 You need to replace the files hosted under portals.
 Replacing can be done using the provided script, or manually if something fails during the automatic process.

 > [!NOTE]
-> You don’t need to change all the files, usually main.js and styles.css files are enough, but it is always good to use some kind of source control tool to track the changes.
+> You don’t need to change all the files, usually main.js and styles.css files are enough, but it is always good to use a source control tool to track the changes.

-To deploy the customized **Angular** application run the **PowerShell** script `DeployToDynamics365Instance.ps1` that is located under scripts folder.
-The script will build your **Angular** application, prepare the output files to be suitable for hosting under Dynamics 365 Portal instance, it will take the localization files from the `Localization` directory and prepare them for hosting and then it will offer you to log into Dynamics 365 instance that you want to use to host your **Angular** application.
-After you log in, it will push the files to the instance.
+To deploy the customized **Angular** application run the **PowerShell** script `DeployToDynamics365Instance.ps1` located under scripts folder.
+The script builds your **Angular** application, prepare the output files to be suitable for hosting under Dynamics 365 Portal instance, it takes the localization files from the `Localization` directory and prepare them for hosting and then it offers you to log into Dynamics 365 instance that you want to use to host your **Angular** application.
+After you log in, it pushes the files to the instance.
 Clear your browser cache (restart IIS if you are using local Portals instance for development) to see the changes.

 To manually replace the files in Dynamics 365, follow the steps below: